AliTigui/C_tutorials/README.md

 - function that take reference to acces the real variable
 - function that take non fixed number of arguments
 - function that take another function

+## Tutorial 3
+we discuss in this tutorial different type of control follow and loop we see ``if , else if else`` we also see ``switch case `` and then we move to loops